 - TiVo Stream 4K: $49.99

 The design is as simple as it gets.
 The TiVo Stream 4K is a small black box that measures 77 x 53 x 16mm.
-There’s an HDMI connection on one end, a micro-USB port for charging, and a USB Type-C port for connecting other accessories and peripherals.
-It can stream in 4K, as its name implies, and there’s support for both Dolby Vision HDR and Dolby Atmos audio.
+There’s an HDMI connection on one end, a micro-USB port for charging, and a USB-C port for connecting other accessories and peripherals.
+As its name implies, it can stream in 4K, and there’s support for both Dolby Vision HDR and Dolby Atmos audio.

-Let’s start with the set-up, which is pretty straight-forward.
+Let’s start with the setup, which is pretty straightforward.
 Step-by-step instructions are displayed on the screen.
 This includes connecting the remote, setting up your Google account, and telling the system your viewing preferences for improved suggestions.
-You have the option of using your phone for setup too, if you prefer that over the remote.
+You can use your phone for setup, too, if you prefer that over the remote.

 The TiVo Stream 4K gives you all the power of Android TV, with some unique TiVo-inspired additions.

-If you know your way around Android TV you’ll feel right at home with the TiVo Stream 4K.
-The device has a simple UI that focuses on content, as opposed to applications.
+If you know your way around Android TV, you’ll feel right at home with the TiVo Stream 4K.
+The device has a simple UI that focuses on content instead of applications.
 The home page has a column showing app info on the left side, but the rest of the screen is filled with content previews.
 There are a few settings and control options up top too.
 It’s great to have such a minimalist design that focuses on content, but TiVo made things a bit more confusing by adding its own special touches (more on that in the next section).

 Talking about navigating the UI, this is done with an included remote.
 This accessory is larger than the one included with the Chromecast with Google TV, but it is also much more functional.
 There are more buttons that make it faster to get things done.
 These include number buttons, more media controls, a Live TV shortcut, a dedicated TiVo button, and more.